nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 ## Mocks and stubs

 A _mock_ is a dummy implementation of an interface or abstract class that we create and inject during testing so that we can test our code in isolation.
 We typically use a framework for creating mocks when we're writing tests.
-However, to get a good understanding of how this works in simple cases, we're not going to use a framework today but rather make our own dummy implementations for testing purposes.

-> A popular mocking framework for Java is [mockito](http://site.mockito.org/)
+A popular mocking framework for Java is [mockito](http://site.mockito.org/).
+Exercise 5 already has mockito installed (it's listed as a dependency in `pom.xml`).

 A _stub_ is the exact same thing as a mock!
 Well, it's the same thing in code implementation.
 The difference between mocks and stubs lie in how we, as programmers, think about them when we read code.